JacobTheLiar/10x-devs-cards/README.md

 ## Tech Stack

 ### Frontend
-- **Angular 18** - latest version for building web applications
+- **Angular 18.1** - latest version for building web applications
-- **PrimeNG 19** with Tailwind CSS - for UI components and styling
+- **PrimeNG 19** with Tailwind CSS 4.1 - for UI components and styling
+- **SCSS** for component styling

 ### Backend
 - **Supabase** as a Backend-as-a-Service solution:
     - PostgreSQL database
     - Built-in user authentication
     - SDK for Angular
     - Open-source solution that can be self-hosted

 ### AI
 - Communication with LLM models:
     - Access to language models running on Ollama in a Docker container
     - Support for models like Mistral 7B Instruct, Gemma 7B Instruct, Phi-3 Mini

 ### CI/CD & Hosting
 - **GitHub Actions** for CI/CD pipelines